hadez8877/one-dark-pro-for-zed/README.md

 1. Open Zed
 2. Go to Settings (⌘ + ,)
 3. Navigate to Extensions
-4. Search for "One Dark Pro for Zed"
+4. Search for "One Dark Pro Enhanced"
 5. Click Install

 ## Usage